kaylynlky/assignmentC-Generative-Music-Video-Proposal/README.md

 Reinoud van Laar's <i>Fluid Leaves/Leaves Pattern</i> made use of libraries such as ControlP5 and Geomerative.
 What I enjoy particularly is the random replica of </u>algorithmic patterns</u> which also incorporate <u>PerlinNoise</u>.
 He manipulates the initial simple geometric patterns (organic waveforms) transforms into different random algorithm forms and elements (noise waveforms).

+He could have us <u>PeasyCam</u> to create a camera reactive effect to move and pan, to create multiple view of leaf forms.
+Also, he could have experimented using <u>Damien Di Fede's Minim</u> to generate different leaves overlapping patterns (tessellations).
+After which he can use interactive data visualisation or duration application to sync both audio and visuals together.

 The above references inspire me to work in the direction visually.

 # Categories